-Students who wish to broaden their coursework beyond the courses offered at Concordia University may register concurrently at other accredited institutions (such as the University of California, Irvine or others in the area) after consulting with the academic counselor and obtaining permission from the provost.
+Students who wish to broaden their coursework beyond the courses offered at Concordia University may register concurrently at other accredited institutions (such as the University of California, Irvine or others in the area) after consulting with an academic advisor and obtaining permission.
 It is the policy of the university to pay the tuition for such a course if it fulfills a requirement in the student's program that cannot reasonably be completed at Concordia University.
 Students must pay for the course, though, if they choose not to take it when it is offered at Concordia or if it is taken for enrichment or personal interest.
 Normally, students who apply for concurrent registration must maintain a minimum of nine units at Concordia unless special permission is obtained from the provost.
 Students wishing to drop a course being taken concurrently must follow regular drop procedures and repay any costs Concordia University has paid.
 Application forms and additional information may be obtained in the Registrar's Office.

-Course: ADD-Drop-Changes
+COURSE: ADD-DROP-CHANGES

-A course may be added during the first two weeks of the semester without instructor approval.
+A course may be added during the first week of the semester without instructor approval.
 During the second week of the semester, a course may be added with instructor approval.
-Each school has the prerogative to limit the add period to the first week of the semester with instructor approval.

-A course may be dropped during the first two weeks of a semester without being recorded on the permanent record, with the approval of the academic counselor and the instructor.
+A course may be dropped during the first two weeks of a semester without being recorded on the permanent record, with the approval of the instructor or dean/division chair.

 A student who does not attend the first day of class may be dropped at the prerogative of the instructor.

-A course may be dropped from week 3-11, with a grade of "W," with the approval of the academic counselor and instructor.
+A course may be dropped from week 3-11 with a grade of "W" with the approval of the instructor or dean/division chair.

-A course may be dropped from week 12 through the last day of classes, with a grade of "WF," with the approval of the academic counselor and the instructor.
+A course may be dropped from week 12 through the last day of classes with a grade of "WF" with the approval of the instructor or dean/division chair.
 An administrative fee will be assessed at the time of withdrawal.
 A course may not be dropped during finals week.
-Non-attendance does not constitute withdrawal from a course and will result in a grade of "F."